Schedule D: Tax Preparer’s Guide to Capital Gains and Losses

 What is a Schedule D tax form?

-Schedule D is a tax form from the Internal Revenue Service (IRS) used to report profits or losses from selling capital assets.
-Capital assets can include items like stocks, bonds, and real estate that are held for personal use or investment.
+Schedule D is a tax form from the Internal Revenue Service (IRS) used to report profits or losses from selling capital assets that your clients sold or traded during the tax year.
+Capital assets include items like stocks, bonds, mutual funds, and real estate that are held for personal use or investment.

 Who has to file a Schedule D?

-Your clients will need to file a Schedule D if they’ve made money or lost money from selling assets in taxable accounts.
-This includes things like stocks, bonds, mutual funds, ETFs, cryptocurrencies, and other investments.
+Your clients will need to file a Schedule D if they made money or lost money from assets they sold or traded in taxable accounts.
+These assets commonly include stocks, bonds, mutual funds, ETFs, cryptocurrencies, and other investments held outside tax-advantaged plans.

 What counts as a capital asset?

-Capital assets include personal property, such as your clients’ home or car, as well as investment property, such as stocks and bonds.
-In fact, according to the IRS, “Almost everything you own or use for personal or investment purposes is a capital asset.”
-Selling any capital asset could trigger a capital gain or loss that should be reported on their tax return.
+Capital assets include personal property, such as your clients’ home or car, as well as investment property, such as stocks and bonds, and collectibles like art, coins, or rare items.
+In fact, according to the IRS, “almost everything you own or use for personal or investment purposes is a capital asset.”
+Because of this definition, selling virtually any capital asset could result in a capital gain or loss that should be reported on your client’s tax return.

 Capital gains and losses explained

-What’s the difference between short and long-term capital gains and losses tax?
+What’s the difference between short-term vs. long-term capital gains and losses tax?

 The long-term capital gains tax rate usually depends on income according to the table above.
-However, a 25 or 28% tax rate may apply in the following situations:
+However, taxpayers may be subject to more than 20% in the following circumstances: The sale of section 1250 real property (tax at a maximum of 25%)

-- The sale of a section 1202 qualified small business stock
+• The sale of a section 1202 qualified small business stock or collectibles items like coins or art (tax at a maximum of 28%)

 Start by completing Part I, where you’ll report short-term capital gains and losses for assets held for one year or less.
 List each transaction with the date acquired, date sold, proceeds, cost or other basis, and the resulting gain or loss.